bacoords/cb-custom-modules/readme.txt

 [Yes](https://github.com/bacoords/cb-custom-modules).
 Feel free to use and adapt as needed.
 Or reach out to me with any feature requests.

+= For the scout module, how do I make the page scroll to another part of the page? =

+1. Find the row or element you want to scroll to, find the Advanced Settings tab, give that element a unique id such as *gallery*.
+1. When you add your link to the module, the link field will be *#gallery*.
+The plugins do the rest.

+The Beaver Builder team also has a great [breakdown](https://www.wpbeaverbuilder.com/knowledge-base/smooth-scrolling-buttons-icons-and-links/) of this technique with screenshots.

 == Screenshots ==

 1. Poise Module Example